waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Goldenrod Radio Tower Takeover
 ## Strategy (HOW)
-- Map 3_54 Switch Puzzle: Switches 1, 2, and 3 control shutters.
+- Use switches 1, 2, and 3 in Map 3_54 to reach the Warehouse.
-- Solution Goal: reach the far west/south exit to the Warehouse.
+- Obtain Card Key from real Director.
-- Obtain Card Key from real Director in Warehouse.
+- Clear Radio Tower 3F Shutter.

 # Global Knowledge
 ## Tile Mechanics